BillTheBest/m2x-service/CONTRIBUTING.md

 # Instructions for filing issues

-Please use the [m2x-service](https://github.com/attm2x/m2x-service) repository to fill any issues related to the M2X Service.
-If you want to file an issue for a client library refer to the corresponding project's repository.
+Please use the [m2x-service](https://github.com/attm2x/m2x-service) repository to file any issues related to the M2X Service.
+If you want to file an issue for a client library please do so to the corresponding project's repository.
 Be sure to search the list of open issues to see if your issue has already been raised.

 Try to use distinct and descriptive subject lines to make issues easier to identify.